rowanmanning/rowanmanning.com/content/posts/2020-11-20-yeehaw/index.md

 : I still haven't learned how to do a React because who needs more Facebook in their life?
 See above note on progressive enhancement and client-side JavaScript, but I'm sure at some point I'll learn something and update the way I do things.

 Hosting:
 : I use [Heroku](https://www.heroku.com/) as a starting point for most projects because it doesn't require me to do anything very ops-like.
-Heroku means I can have something deployed early, the free tier is fine for most things, and $7 per month isn't _prohibitively_ expensive if I need to have something running more reliably.
+Heroku means I can have something deployed early, the free tier is fine for most things, and $7 per month isn't _prohibitively_ expensive for me if I need to have something running more reliably (though most of the time I end up paying for a month or two while the project is still interesting to me, then revert back to the free tier).

-## Tip #3: Get it in Production Early
+## Tip #3: Get It in Production Early

-I try to get something running in production as quickly as possible (normally a page that only says "Hello World") and have the pipeline from development to production set up immediately so that my changes are live almost as soon as I've pushed them.
+I try to get something running in production as quickly as possible, normally a page that only says "Hello World".
+I also make sure that I have the pipeline from development to production set up early so that my changes are live almost as soon as I've pushed them.

 This isn't a concept I made up, lots of engineering teams use [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), but why only reap the benefits on work projects?